tari-project/tari-dot-com/_lessons/setting-up-development-environment.md

 ## You're Done!

 You should now have your environment set up to start working on Tari's various projects.
 Check out [Tari's main page on GitHub](https://github.com/tari-project) to explore some of your options.
-We're excited to see what you can bring!
+We're excited to see what you can bring.